 |CF Push Availability||99.9%||43.2 minutes||Success/Fail metric from PCF Healthwatch|

-If our SLO is within our target - yay! we release new features
+If availability is *above* our SLO target - yay! we release new features

-If our SLO isn’t within target - we halt releases, and focus on reliability
+If availability is *below* our SLO target - we halt releases, and focus on reliability

 Deploying new code, or environmental configuration change, into production environments always carries some inherent risk no matter how well these changes have been tested.
 As long as we are within our SLO target, we have created the space to accept some level of downtime risk in exchange for the benefits of deploying desired features.